Image Statistics Predict the Sensitivity of Perceptual Quality Metrics

-Conditional histograms (Fig.~\ref{fig:cond_hist}) allow us to inspect the conditional distribution.
-In this case, we calculate $\mathcal{P}[S\in [b_{j-1}, b_j] | X=x]$ where $S$ is the perceptual sensitivity partitioned into $m=30$ bins $[b_{j-1}, b_j)$, $X$ is one of the possible probability surrogates.
-This allows us to visually inspect which of the probability surrogates or image descriptors are important for predicting sensitivity.
-The probability surrogate used is given in each subplot title alongside the Spearman correlation between perceptual sensitivity and the surrogate.
+Conditional histograms in Fig.~\ref{fig:cond_hist} illustrate the relations between the sensitivity of each metric (Eq~.\ref{eq:sensitivity}) conditioned to different probabilistic factors using the dataset described in Sec.\ref{noisy_images}.
+In this case, the histograms describe the probabilities $\mathcal{P}(S\in [b_{j-1}, b_j] | X=x)$ where $S$ is certain perceptual sensitivity partitioned into $m=30$ bins $[b_{j-1}, b_j)$, and $X$ is one of the possible probabilistic factors.
+This allows us to visually inspect which of the probabilistic factors are important for predicting sensitivity.
+The probabilistic factor used is given in each subplot title alongside with the Spearman correlation between perceptual sensitivity and the factor.

-For all perceptual distances, $log(p(\x))$ has a high correlation, and mostly follows a similar conditional distribution.
+For all perceptual distances, $\log(p(\x))$ has a high correlation, and mostly follows a similar conditional distribution.
 NLPD is the only distance that significantly differs, with more sensitivity in mid-probability images.
-We also see a consistent increase in correlation and conditional means when looking at $log(p(\tilde{\x}))$, meaning the log-likelihood of the noisy sample is more indicative of perceptual sensitivity for all tested distances.
+We also see a consistent increase in correlation and conditional means when looking at $\log(p(\tilde{\x}))$, meaning the log-likelihood of the noisy sample is more indicative of perceptual sensitivity for all tested distances.
 Also note that the standard deviation $\sigma(\x)$ also has a strong (negative) correlation across the traditional distances, falling slightly with the deep learning based approaches.
-This is likely due to the standard deviation being closely related to the contrast of an image~\cite{Michelson27}.
-Note that measures that take into account both points, $\int^{\tilde{\x}}_\x log(p(\x))d\x$ and $\overrightarrow{J}_{\tilde{x}}(\x)$, have lower correlation than just taking into account the noisy sample, with the latter being insignificant in predicting perceptual sensitivity.
+This is likely due to the standard deviation being closely related to the contrast of an image~\cite{Peli90}, and the masking effect: the sensitivity in known to decrease for higher contrasts~\cite{Legge80,Martinez19}.
+Note that, as anticipated above, in Eq.~\ref{eq:sensitivity}, the integration of the sensitivity along a direction is related to the transduction of the visual system along that specific direction.
+With this in mind, the trends in the 2nd column or the last column in Fig.~\ref{fig:cond_hist} are consistent with high slope in the transduction function for low contrast images (of high probability).
+Note, also that measures that take into account both points, $\int^{\tilde{\x}}_\x \log(p(\x))d\x$ and $\overrightarrow{J}_{\tilde{x}}(\x)$, have lower correlation than just taking into account the noisy sample, with the latter being insignificant in predicting perceptual sensitivity.